KnufflPuffl/mysql2C/README.md

 ## Initialization

 Before you can use mysql2c it has to create the PHP Class Files first.
 To do this call $mysql2c->createClasses(); This will create all neccessary class files in /classes folder, and create an autoloader for it.
+You only should call this once, or if you applied some changes to your database structure.

 ## Loading Data